 We would all like to be THAT teacher.
 The best piano teacher.
 The fun one that everybody talks about.
-The teacher who’s got great students that are awesome players.
+The teacher who’s got great students who are awesome players.
 The one who doesn’t need to advertise because she gets referrals galore from happy parents.
 I know some teachers like that, I had at least two teachers like that, and I certainly hope to be THAT teacher myself.
 Here are some things I notice about awesome piano teachers:

 Awesome teachers want to be teachers.
 Great teachers love teaching and sharing music as much as, or more than, performing music.

 Awesome teachers are good musicians.
-Some teachers are great musicians, some are concert artists with advanced degrees, some may not have University or Conservatory credentials but are seasoned working musicians with strong musical skills.
+Some teachers are great musicians, some are concert artists with advanced degrees, and some may not have University or Conservatory credentials but are seasoned working musicians with strong musical skills.
 Some teachers may be just starting out but are working toward developing their musicianship.
 Whatever the case, I believe strong skills are vital to being a great piano teacher.
 We serve as examples for our students; if we want them to take piano playing seriously, then we must take it seriously as well.

 Awesome teachers are forever learners.
-Workshops, classes, books and blogs great teachers are always looking to learn something new.
+Workshops, classes, books, and blogs great teachers are always looking to learn something new.

 Awesome teachers care for students and their families.
 They just care about people, period.

 Awesome teachers understand individual students’ personalities and learning styles.
 Some students need a very firm teacher, others need a softer approach.
 A great teacher gets to know each one and adjusts her teaching style accordingly.

 Awesome teachers teach students how to practice.
 Great teachers give specific instruction on how to practice the music at home.
 This includes demonstrating practice techniques and making sure that the student understands exactly how the music is to be practiced as well as how much time is to be spent on each task assigned.